Freedom to roam: Nordic countries

 Ancient traces provide evidence of the freedom to roam in many European countries, suggesting such a freedom was once a common norm.
 Today, the right to roam has survived in perhaps its purest form in Estonia, Finland, Iceland, Norway and Sweden.
 Here the right has been won through practice over hundreds of years and it is not known when it changed from mere 'common practice' to become a commonly recognised right.

 Today these rights underpin opportunities for outdoor recreation in several of the Nordic countries, providing the opportunity to hike across or camp on another's land (e.g. in Sweden for one or two nights), boating on someone else's waters, and picking wildflowers, mushrooms and berries.
 However, with these rights come responsibilities; that is, an obligation neither to harm, disturb, litter, nor to damage wildlife or crops.

 Access rights are most often for travel on foot.
 Rights to fish, hunt or take any other product are usually constrained by other customs or laws.
 Building a fire is often prohibited (though in Sweden and Norway fires are allowed with proper safety precautions).
 Making noise is discouraged.
 In some countries, putting up a tent in the forest for one night is allowed, but not the use of a caravan.
 Access does not extend to built up or developed land (such as houses, gardens) and does not necessarily include commercial exploitation of the land.
 For example, workers picking berries may be legal only with the landowner's permission.

 There are some significant differences in the rules of different countries.
 In Denmark, there is a more restricted freedom to roam on privately held land.
 All dunes and beaches and all publicly owned forests are open to roaming.
 Uncultivated, unfenced areas are open to daytime roaming irrespective of ownership status.
 Privately owned forest have access by roads and tracks only.

 Finland

+In Finland, "jokaisenoikeus" in Finnish (everyone's right) has replaced the older term "jokamiehenoikeus" (every man's right) to refer to the freedom to roam and related rights.
+The term in Swedish is "allemansrätten" (lit. "everyone's right"), similar to other Nordic countries.

+The right is not codified in any specific law.
+Instead, it arises from the principle of nulla poena sine lege - what is not illegal cannot be punished.
+Things that are not explicitly disallowed, are allowed by default.